-The “New Year, New You” health halo is right around the corner, but many have prioritized health — the planet’s and their own — all year.
+The “New Year, New You” health halo comes every January, but many have prioritized health — the planet’s and their own — all year.
 With 7 in 10 consumers saying they’ll continue to cook at home, the pandemic keeps proving how much it’s altered shopping habits and natural product trends (Hunter PR).

 As a result, Vermilion identified four key natural product trends in consumer packaged goods (CPG) that definitely aren’t going out of style in 2022.

 Immunity has become omnipresent as consumers continue to fill their fridges, medicine cabinets, and pantries with products that boost immunity and enhance overall wellness for the whole family.
 From retail aisles to direct-to-consumer e-commerce, immune health will remain popular, though we anticipate an increased emphasis on the gut-lung axis and more niche immunity-boosting ingredients.

 Interest in health grew by 30% in consumer media last year according to Spoonshot Food Innovation Intelligence.

 Brands like Maty’s have become medicine cabinet favorites, offering up immune-support products that work for the whole family.
 Vermilion partnered with Maty’s to redesign their website, with the shared goal to help consumers understand what makes Maty’s products different and foster awareness for consumers who seek natural offerings for their arsenal of wellness products.
 Maty’s fast-growing Super Berry Immune Support line features a powerful suite of Vitamins D3, C, Zinc, Magnesium, and Selenium and is also formulated with immune-supporting ingredients like Elderberry, Acerola Cherry, and Aronia Berry.